0x7030676e31/cumsocket-lib/README.md

 # Cumsocket
 Cumsocket is a simple Discord selfbot library based on pure websocket and node-fetch.
-It's designed to use modules as event receivers, so you can easily create and register your modules.
+It's designed to use modules as event receivers to easily add own modules.

+## About / Worth Mentioning
+- Cumsocket is mainly designed for personal use but I made it public anyway.
+- Library is ES Module only and it should be used with TypeScript because of decorators.
+- It has a PostgreSQL built-in because I had to integrate it with heroku postgres.
+- Api wrapper is still in development has only a few parts of the api implemented.
+- It's designed to be safe but there is no `science` and `cookie` support yet.
+- Selfbotting is forbidden by Discord's TOS and you can get banned for it.
+Using it on your main account is not recommended.

 ## Installation
 ```bash